Ƴan daudu: Occupation

 The practice of ƴan daudu In pre-Islamic times may have not been necessarily likened to homosexuality, as many of them were seen to be married to women and fathering children, but as a social occupation.
-They were closely considered as pimps and favored living amongst women in gidan mata because of their sexual lifestyle.
+They were closely considered as pimps and favored living amongst women in gidan mata because of their sexual orientation.
 Gidan Mata is typically a living quarters for Karuwanci; Hausa divorced women who for fear of rejection will find solace under the leadership of magajiya; a typical magagiya is also a divorcee who has gained a reputation for housing "homeless" young girls.
 Many of these girls and women eventually resort to prostitution to make a daily living.
 Influential men will approach these young girls for sexual favors through the intercession of pimps known as ƴan daudu as they themselves (Karuwanci) will not have direct interface with their potential patronizers.
 The term ƴan daudu was never considered a derogatory term long before now.
 In fact, practitioners addresses themselves by it.
-This is because even though it wasn’t such a profession for one to be most proud of, it was still a profession nonetheless, one which was necessarily tolerated for the proper functioning of an Islamic society.
+This is because even though it wasn’t such a profession for one to be most proud of, it was still a profession nonetheless.
 As time progressed, it began to be seen as an anomaly for men to be seen and dressed like women.